 \section{Conclusion}

-In conclusion, we presented two different generalizations of the quantum geometric tensor in a non-Hermitian system and discuss methods for measuring both of them in a two-band system, e.g. a photonic or an exciton-polariton system.
+In conclusion, we presented two different generalizations of the quantum geometric tensor in non-Hermitian systems and discussed methods for experimentally constructing them in a two-band system, e.g. a photonic or an exciton-polariton system.

-In particular, we suggested a method for measuring the left eigentstates of a non-Hermitian system from the directly accessible right eigenstates, which opens possibilities to fully explore bi-orthogonal quantum mechanics.
-This includes the bi-orthogonal QGT and the Berry curvature.
+In particular, we proposed a method for measuring the left eigenstates from the directly accessible right eigenstates, which opens possibilities to fully explore biorthogonal quantum mechanics.
+This includes the LR QGT, the Berry curvature, and the Berry connection.

-Furthermore, we found that the right-right and bi-orthogonal QGT are different from each other which raises the issue of which one accurately describes the transport and topological properties in a non-Hermitian system.

-To address this question, we provided direct wave packet dynamics simulations and analysis of the extended non-Hermitian Ehrenfest theorem, which allowed us to explore the connection between the two distinct Berry curvatures and the anomalous Hall drift.
-Our results show that the right-right Berry curvature provides a better description of the trajectory of a wave packet under anomalous Hall drift.
-However, there is still significant discrepancy between the numerical and analytical results, which suggests that other corrections due to the non-Hermiticity of the Hamiltonian are needed.
+We derived the analytic forms of the components of the RR and LR QGTs of the exciton-polariton model and showed that they are distinct from each other, for example, the RR Berry curvature is non-zero even without the Zeeman splitting while the LR Berry curvature is not.
+This shows that unlike in the Hermitian case, it is possible to observe anomalous Hall drift in the non-Hermitian exciton-polariton system without an external magnetic field that generates the Zeeman splitting.

+We extended the semi-classical equations of motion developed to include both self-acceleration and anomalous Hall drift to investigate how the self-acceleration resulting from the finite wave-packet size interplays with the non-Hermitian anomalous Hall drift.
+Our results highlight that both LR and RR Berry connection and Berry curvature play direct roles in the anomalous drift.

+Our results further show that both the LR and RR QGT components and related quantities, like the Berry connection, play a role in non-Hermitian dynamics.
+Here, we proposed a method for verifying this role in experiments.

-There are still many unanswered questions regarding the non-Hermitian QGT and its components.
+Our work paves the way for probing unanswered questions regarding the non-Hermitian QGT and its components.